Premature Rupture of Membranes (PROM)/Preterm Premature Rupture of Membranes (PPROM)

 Your opinion or preference

-Treatment for premature rupture of membranes may include:
+Treatment for preterm premature rupture of membranes may include:

 Expectant management (in very few cases of PPROM, the membranes may seal over and the fluid may stop leaking without treatment, although this is uncommon unless PROM was from a procedure, such as amniocentesis, early in gestation)

-Monitoring for signs of infection, such as fever, pain, increased fetal heart rate, and/or laboratory tests.
+Monitoring for signs of infection, such as fever, pain, increased fetal heart rate, and/or lab tests.

 Giving the mother medications called corticosteroids that may help mature the lungs of the fetus (lung immaturity is a major problem of premature babies).
 However, corticosteroids may mask an infection in the uterus.